Recent hatches: Tax and other legislation changes in New Zealand

 - A new tax rate notification form will be issued in due course to cover all schedular payments and the existing IR330 will be amended to remove them.

-For further information, please check the IRD website and keep an eye out for updates on the progress of this legislation via my regular blogs.
+For further information, please check the Inland Revenue (IR) Department website and keep an eye out for updates on the progress of this legislation via my regular blogs.

 NZ Government’s Business Transformation takes its first steps

 The New Zealand Government confirmed in late 2016 that the Business Transformation initiative will be extended to cover ‘payday payroll reporting’ from 1 April 2019.
-Employers and employees can expect quite a few changes, including adjustments to Inland Revenue (IR) Electronic Filing.
+Employers and employees can expect quite a few changes, including adjustments to IR Electronic Filing.
+The latest update from IR states: “Changes are proposed to PAYE, including filing directly from software and via myIR, to further integrate tax obligations into a business’s regular payroll processes.
+These changes are designed to further reduce compliance costs and will create a foundation for future changes to social policy.”

 Keeping up with how taxation legislation changes affect you and your employees can be confusing.
 Hope this helps you understand what action you may need to consider.